 Now that you’ve found the perfect hosting company, you’re ready to pick the precise package for your hosting needs.
 Before you start clicking and adding to your cart, it’s important to know to difference between each plan.
 Here is a brief description of the services most hosting providers have on offer:

-Shared Hosting: Shared Hosting is the basic/simple hosting of a single website.
+Web Hosting: Web Hosting is the basic/simple hosting of a single website.
 It’s meant for those who want a place of presence on the web.
 Used by individuals, single owner businesses and/or overall commercial websites.
-Shared Hosting gives you only what you need for your website.
+Web Hosting gives you only what you need for your website.

 Reseller Hosting: Reseller Hosting provides an interface that allows you to create, manage and sell individualized web hosting packages for your clients.
 It is a cost effective way to provide that extra level of service for your design or agnecy clients!